BhosaleAniket/aniket.bhosale.github.io/content/authors/admin/_index.md

 ## About Me

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Aniket Bhosale is a Master's student studying Electrical Engineering at Carnegie Mellon university.
+His interests include autonomous systems, robotics, embedded systems, machines learning, and artifical intelligence.
+He recently graduated from UC San Diego with a Bachelor's degree in Electrical Engineering and a minor in Data Science.